My Youth Romantic Comedy Is Wrong, as I Expected: Main characters

-Yukino is a brilliant but cold student in class 2J and the sole president of the Service Club before Hachiman joins.
+A brilliant but cold student in class 2J and the sole president of the Service Club before Hachiman joins.
 Coming from a wealthy family, she is admired for her beauty and intellect but resented by peers, earning her the nickname "Ice-cold Beauty."
 She initially treats Hachiman with indifference, though she gradually softens toward him.
 Believing the capable have a duty to guide others, she helps people with blunt honesty, often criticizing their flaws.
 Her sharp demeanor alienates most, though Yui's persistent kindness eventually makes them close friends.
 Yukino recognizes Hachiman from the accident involving her family's car but conceals it, and is deeply hurt when he withdraws after learning the truth.
 Over time, she develops feelings for him and ultimately accepts his confession, beginning a relationship.